DrRoad/ellisp.github.io/_posts/2017-07-22-inter-country-inequality.md

   scale_x_continuous("Percentage of years 1960-2016 with data on GDP in constant US dollars",
                      label = percent) +
   labs(y = "", caption = "Source: World Development Indicators")
-dev.off()
+{% endhighlight %}

+Here's the code that draws the three main charts.
+The `tidyverse` makes it pretty easy to do this calculation of summary statistics like Gini or weighted Gini for arbitrary groupings and turn them into nice charts.

+{% highlight R %}
 #================Variant of figure 4.1 on Gini over time===========
-# constant prices version, which we will then rbind onto the PPP version
+# constant prices version, which we will then rbind onto the PPP version:
 tmp <- gdp_constant %>%
   rename(gdp = NY.GDP.PCAP.KD) %>%
   mutate(var = "USD exchange rates")

-svg("../img/0105-gini-usd.svg", 8, 5)
 gdp_ppp %>%
   rename(gdp = NY.GDP.PCAP.PP.KD) %>%
   mutate(var = "Purchasing Power Parity") %>%